 The McMaster Nuclear Reactor has been supplying the world with Iodine-125 for more than 20 years.
 Using a process designed, developed, and commercialized at McMaster, NOF staff expose enriched xenon-124 to neutrons in the reactor core, converting it first to xenon-125, and then iodine-125, which they chemically separate from the xenon.

-At the end of 2016, NOF faced a major challenge, as one of the world’s three major I-125 suppliers chose to exit the market abruptly, and another halted production unexpectedly, leaving McMaster as the sole active supplier of this essential medical isotope.
-As global supplies of I-125 dwindled, seed manufacturers shut down production lines, while oncologists’ prescriptions for I-125 went unfilled.
-Nuclear Operations and Facilities responded to this crisis by implementing round-the-clock operation of the McMaster Nuclear Reactor.
+At the end of 2016, the NOF team faced a major challenge: one of the world’s three major I-125 suppliers chose to exit the market abruptly, and another halted production unexpectedly.
+This left McMaster as the sole active supplier of this essential medical isotope.
+As global supplies of I-125 dwindled, seed manufacturers began to shut down production lines, and oncologists’ prescriptions for I-125 went unfilled.
+In response to this crisis, Nuclear Operations and Facilities implemented round-the-clock operation of the McMaster Nuclear Reactor.

 MNR continued to serve as the sole global source of Iodine-125 through April of 2017, when a European supplier returned to the market.
 During this time, MNR cemented its reputation as a reliable supplier of high quality medical isotopes, and increased its I-125 market share significantly.
 By the end of 2017, the McMaster Nuclear Reactor had firmly established itself as the world’s preeminent supplier of I-125, and now provides cancer treatments for “400 dads a day”.